snowplow/documentation/docs/understanding-tracking-design/defining-the-data-to-collect-with-data-poducts/ui/index.md

 If the new version of the Data Structure introduces incompatibilities with the existing Event Specification instructions, the system will flag the conflicting properties.

-- The UI will prompt the user to resolve the conflict before the Event Specification can be upgraded.
+- The UI will prompt the user to resolve these conflicts before the Event Specification can be upgraded.
-- The conflict resolution UI presents the user with options to modify or delete each instruction depending on the type of incompatibility:
+- The conflict resolution UI provides options to the user tp modify or delete each instruction depending on the type of incompatibility:
   - **Remove conflicting instructions**: If a specific property is no longer present in the new Data Structure.
-  - **Modify conflicting instructions**: If a property in the new Data Structure has been changed in an incompatible way (e.g., changed type, added/removed enum values, added pattern, etc.).
+  - **Modify conflicting instructions**: If a property in the new Data Structure has been changed in an incompatible way (e.g., type change, added/removed enum values, added pattern, etc.).

 ![Conflict resolution Event Specification](images/conflict_resolution.png)